The Importance of Detox for Prescription Painkiller Addiction

 - Security: During withdrawal, a person may be tempted to escape physical or psychological discomfort by relapsing into prescription painkiller abuse.
 In a detox programs, any prescription medications will be safely stored and participants will not have access to substances of abuse, thus preventing them from relapsing.

-- Support: During detox, participants may benefit from the support of others who are completing the process as well as from the guidance of professional staff members.
+- Support: During one’s time at a painkiller detox center, participants may benefit from the support of others who are completing the process as well as from the guidance of professional staff members.
 Depending upon the specifics of the program, support can range from informal encouragement to various types of formal therapy sessions.

 - Transition: Once an individual has successfully completed detox for prescription painkiller addiction, he or she can usually transfer directly into residential treatment, outpatient care, or whatever option has been determined to be best suited for him or her.
 This direct transition can be crucial in the effort to prevent relapse and encourage continued recovery.